TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/8-Fluid/4-creating-a-consistent-look-and-feel-with-layouts.rst

 .. tip::

-  Layouts in Extbase usually don't contain the basic structure of a HTML document (``<html>``, ``<head>`` etc.), since this is usually generated with TYPO3.
-For the purpose of illustration though, we show a complete HTML page.
+  Layouts in Extbase usually do not contain the basic structure of a HTML document (``<html>``, ``<head>`` etc.), since this is usually generated with TYPO3.
+For illustration, though, we show a complete HTML page.

 A template looks like this: